mrburrito/reinvent-sessions/README.md

 2. Open your browser's Developer Tools and go to the Network tab.

-3. Go to your AWS re:Invent [Agenda](https://registration.awsevents.com/flow/awsevents/reinvent24/myagenda/page/myagenda).
+3. Go to the AWS re:Invent [Event Catalog](https://registration.awsevents.com/flow/awsevents/reinvent2025/event-catalog/page/eventCatalog).
 Make sure you're logged in.

 4. Find the `myData` (https://catalog.awsevents.com/api/myData) request in the Network tab of Developer Tools.